slarmoo/.github/profile/javascript/asyncAwait/asyncAwait.md

 This [CodePen](https://codepen.io/leesjensen/pen/KKeevVg) uses async/await to order pizzas.
 Create a fork of the pen and take some time to experiment with it.
 Then copy the codePen you created for promises and transform it to use async/await.

-When you are done submit your CodePen URL, along with a comment about something you found interesting, to the Canvas assignment.
+When you are done submit your CodePen URL to the Canvas assignment.